Are you trying to send money from China? I have broken down and attempted to simplify the best options you have.

 This means you have a card to use, as well as them.
 They then go to an ATM and withdraw the cash and deposit in your home account.
 We have been told about this option by a few people – apparently the banks don’t actually cancel your card if you lose it so be careful with it!

 Unfortunately it is like this as they have changed the rules in the last couple of years.
 Some people who have lived here longer than me still have accounts set up that new foreign national no longer have access to, including me.

-If you have any questions about this, and I’m almost certain you do, please give me a shout at firstname.lastname@example.org and I will discuss the best option for you to send money home.
+If you have any questions about this, and I’m almost certain you do, please give me a shout at firstname.lastname@example.org and I will discuss the best option for you to send money from China

 Don’t forget to Pin us too!